Anandanaruvi/OS-Linux-commands-Shell-script/README.md

 $ chmod 755 iftest.sh

-$ ./iftest.sh
-“The test value 10 is greater than 5” “The values are different”
+$ ./iftest.sh ##OUTPUT“The test value 10 is greater than 5” “The values are different”

 # check if a file
 cat > ifnested.sh